 Decrease Inflammation

 Inflammation is a normal response to bodily processes.
 The disease can then arise when inflammation becomes a predominant and chronic response.
-Supplementation of Omega-3 PUFA has been shown to prevent inflammation in conditions with an inflammatory component.
+Supplementation of Omega-3 PUFA has been associated with supporting a healthy inflammatory response.

 Aides in Nutrient Absorption